 Jitsi Meet is a self-hosted Free and Open-Source Software (FOSS) video conferencing solution.
 During the recent COVID-19 pandemic, the project became quite popular, and many companies decided to host their own Jitsi instance.

 At cynkra, while we have been running our own Jitsi instance quite happily for some months, there was a slightly challenging task coming up: hosting a virtual meeting for approximately 100 participants.

-When browsing the load capabilities of a single Jitsi instance, one finds that the stock setup gets into trouble starting at around 35 people and will go down at around 70 people.
-The limiting factor is said to be the “videobridge”.
+When browsing the load capabilities of a single Jitsi instance, we found that the stock setup begins to experience some challenges at around 35 people and fails at around 70 people.
+The limiting factor appears to be the “videobridge”.
 One solution is to add a second videobridge to the Jitsi instance.
 Jitsi can then distribute the load and should be able to host more than 100 people in a meeting.

-The best approach to do this is to deploy the second videobridge on a new instance to avoid running into CPU limitations on the main machine.
-While there is a guide in the Jitsi Wiki and a video about it, many people struggle (1, 2) to get this set up successfully.
+The best approach is to deploy the second videobridge on a new instance to avoid running into CPU limitations on the main machine.
+While there is a guide in the Jitsi Wiki and a video that explains how to do it, many people still struggle (1, 2) to get this set up successfully.

-In the following we will denote the main machine which Jitsi runs on as MAIN.
+In the following, we will denote the main machine on which Jitsi runs, as MAIN.
 The second machine, which will only host a standalone videobridge, will be named BRIDGE.